shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 A [naive predictor](https://www.kaggle.com/philippsp/baseline-lb-0-29089) which predicts the mean probabilities of threats for all zones in Stage 1 training set results in a log loss of 0.29089 for Stage 1 test set, so my model should aim to get (way) better than this result.

 ## III.
 Methodology
-#### Training Object Detection.
+#### Object Detection.
+#####Data Preprocessing
-Here is the high-level flow of training object detection.
+Here is the high-level flow of data preprocessing needed for  object detection.
 ![Object Detection Training](ObjDectTraining.png)

 As discussed in the "Datasets and Inputs" section, the input scan comes in different granularity levels.
 I visualized the scans at different levels and I found that in the aps format(the coarsest one) I could see most of the threats.
 Only in approximately 1-2% of the cases I couldn't see the threats especially in the groin area.
 The computational needs of more detailed scans were also way too much to handle for my hardware budget.
 Furthermore, the increased time for analyzing such detailed scans would hinder more experimentation, so I made a decision to work with aps input format only.

 The TensorFlow Object Detection API takes input images in 3 channels(RGB).
 Our input is monochromatic.
 Even though converting the input to color is adding no more information, I decided not to experiment in this area and converted the monochromatic array to jpg images using matplotlib viridis color map.

+The jpg images were hand labelled using [RectLabel Software](https://itunes.apple.com/us/app/rectlabel-for-object-detection/id1210181730?mt=12).
+During this stage the following body parts were labelled:

+- Head
+- Hands
+- Groin
+- Threat (Infact, threats were labelled as body zones the threat belongs to)

+The threats were labelled as body zones they belong to so that the same data could also be used in XGBOOST Zone Predction model described in the follow on sections.

+The hand labelled images and annotations were later parsed and converted to TFRecord format.
+The body zone labels for threats were programatically converted to one label called "threat".
+The image/object detection libraries usually detect well defined single objects, like a cat or a dog for example.
+In our case, the threat can come in different shapes and sizes.
+It is infeasible to come up with a list of all threats upfront.
+So it will be interesting to see if the models can capture different threats under one label.
+My initial experiments showed this should be possible and I used the same label for all threats.

+##### Implementation
 My experiments showed CPU only local desktop was 10x slower than a GPU for training the Object Detection API even after compiling TensorFlow with all the optimizations enabled.
 To use a GPU, I could either buy a new desktop or use Cloud infrastructure.
 The Google Cloud is well suited for TensorFlow Machine Learning workload.
 The Google Cloud Engine could also run this training on multiple GPUs.
 So even though it was a learning curve for me I choose to leverage $300 Google Trial Credit and use the Google Cloud ML Engine for training object detection and its inference.

-The image/object detection libraries usually detect well defined single objects, like a cat or a dog for example.
-In our case, the threat can come in different shapes and sizes.
-It is infeasible to come up with a list of all threats upfront.
-So it will be interesting to see if the models can capture different threats under one label.
-My initial experiments showed this should be possible and I used the same label for all threats.

 The TensorFlow Object Detection API is [well documented](https://github.com/tensorflow/models/tree/master/research/object_detection) and a related paper[^1] discusses the tradeoff of accuracy vs. speed for many of the models it supports.
 I benchmarked the following models for my use case and picked "Faster RCNN RESNET 101" based on the following results.